Let’s get started

 The first five strings over \(\Sigma_2\) in string order, using the usual alphabetical ordering for single letters:

-Week 1 Wednesday
+Week 1 Monday: Regular expressions

 Our motivation in studying sets of strings is that they can be used to encode problems.
 To calibrate how difficult a problem is to solve, we describe how complicated the set of strings that encodes it is.
 How do we define sets of strings?